tango-controls/rfc/10/README.md

 NOTE All GROUPED REQUESTS should be logged once with the same information as the unique request

 ### Device Locking
 A Client has the possibility to avoid any modification of a Device from other Clients.
 This system is so-called Device Lock.
+The Device Server has here the role and the responsibility to apply this mechanism.

+The following specifies the Device Lock system:
-Only one Device Lock per Device SHALL be activated.
+* Only one Device Lock per Device SHALL be activated.
-A Device Lock SHALL be only owned by one Client.
+* A Device Lock SHALL be only owned by one Client.

-When a Client activates a Device Lock, the Server MUST rejected the following request:
+When a Client activates a Device Lock, the Server MUST reject any of the following request from other Client:
-* Command call except for State Command, Status Command and all commands listed in the Allowed Commands list.
+* Command call except for State Command, Status Command and all commands listed in the Allowed Commands list (described further down).
-* Write Attribute Request (including atomic Write Read request)
+* Write Attribute Request (including the atomic Write Read request)
-* Write Pipe Request (including atomic Write Read request)
+* Write Pipe Request (including the atomic Write Read request)
 * Setting Attribute Configuration
 * Setting Pipe Configuration
-* Polling Request
+* Setting Polling Configuration
-* Logging Request
+* Setting Logging Configuration
 In general it is RECOMMANDED to block any request resulting a mutation of a Device.

-An Allowed Command is not affected by the Device Lock.
-The DeviceServer define a list of Allowed Command.
+An Allowed Command is not affected by any the Device Lock, even this implies a modification of the Device state.
+The DeviceServer define a list of Allowed Command per Device Class which can only be changed at the Initialisation phase (TODO find the exact term) of the Device Server.
+TODO: Explain how to set/get this list?

 Other Clients have the possibility to check a Device Lock is currently activated (TODO See DeviceServer command)

 The request of a Device Lock is done throught the DeviceServer command (?).
-The protocol of activation SHOULD follow this sequence: (?)
+The protocol of activation SHALL be the responsibility of the Device Server, following this sequence: (?)
-* TODO
+* Check no other Client owns an active and valid DeviceLock on the requested Device
+* Activate the Device Lock
+* Increase the counter of Device Lock (See Below).
 * Case of Forwarded Attribute(?): a Device Lock request SHALL be sent and validated by all Devices connected to the Forwarded Attributes of the targetted Device.
-In case of failure the Device Server SHALL throw a (LOCKING?)
+In case of failure of the activation of a Device Lock the Device Server SHALL throw a (LOCKING?)
 Tango Exception.
 A Locking Exception is an Exception with the id "API_DeviceLocked".

 A Client owning a Device Lock can: